Triumvirate (ancient Rome)

+Coins of the triumvirs, Mark Antony, Octavian, and Lepidus, comprising the Second Triumvirate (43 – 33 or 27 B.C.E.) during the Roman Republic.
+They bear the inscription iiivir r p c (triumvir rei publicae constituendae—“triumvir for the regulation of the republic”).

 In the Roman Republic, triumviri or tresviri were commissions of three men appointed for specific tasks.
 There were many tasks that commissions could be established to conduct, such as administer justice, mint coins, support religious tasks, or found colonies.

 Most commonly, when historians refer to Roman "triumvirs", they mean two political alliances during the crisis of the Roman Republic.
 The informal First Triumvirate of Julius Caesar, Pompey the Great, and Marcus Licinius Crassus was a loose political alliance arranged in 60 or 59 BC that lasted until the death of Crassus in the Battle of Carrhae in 53 BC; they had no official capacity or function as actual triumviri, and the term is used as a nickname.

 The Second Triumvirate or tresviri reipublicae constituendae of Octavian (later Augustus), Mark Antony, and Marcus Aemilius Lepidus was formed in 43 BC by passage of the lex Titia.
 Created for a five-year term and renewed for another five years, it officially lasted until the last day of 33 BC or possibly into 27 BC.